mz347247/eva/README.md

 ### **eval_focus** : ***{ret, oppo, mixed}***
 The evaluation method.
 Check this for more detailed description.

-- "ret" : compare the return with fixed number of opportunities to look at (for example 240)
+- "ret" : compare the return with fixed number of opportunities or fixed percentage of opportunities to look at
 - "oppo" : compare the number of opportunities with return aligned
 - "mixed" : compare the improvement in both number of opportunities and return with a comprehensive method mimicking the production logic

 ### **target_return** : ***str***
 The column name for the target return to be used.
 The available actual returns on DFS are actualRet90s, actualRet150s, actualRet300s, actualRet600s.
 For other actual returns, pass a `target_return` with different horizon and set `compute_ret` to True.

+### **use_meta** : ***bool***
+Whether to use the data in the meta file.
+This applies only if `eval_focus` is set to "ret".
+If True, the target number of opportunities per stock per day recorded in the meta file will be used.
+If False, the cutoff method specified by `target_cut` will be used.
+The number in the meta file is closer to the production logic.

 ### **target_cut** : ***str***
-The cutoff method. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer. "top{x}p" is supported when `eval_focus` is set to "mixed" while "top{x}" is supported when `eval_focus` is set to "ret".
+The cutoff method.
+This only applies when `use_meta` is set to False. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer. "top{x}p" is supported when `eval_focus` is set to "mixed" or "ret" while "top{x}" is only supported when `eval_focus` is set to "ret".

 ### **compute_ret** : ***bool***
 Whether to compute the return using the md data or read from the available actual returns on DFS.